Anal sex

 Where should I start?

-If you’re now ready to get down with your partner, remember to take it slow.
+If you’re now ready (and want) to get down with your partner, remember to take it slow.
 The area around the anus is extremely sensitive, so start externally.
 Rimming (licking) and massaging will relax the anus, which will prevent pain.
 Don’t believe the rumours — pain is not an inevitable part of anal sex.
 Start small — the aim is to introduce your anus to the idea of having something penetrate it.
 To seduce your anus, if you will.
-Fingers (with short, clean fingernails) and small toys are ideal.
-Again, the anus is not self-lubricating so use lube.
-If you’re going to play with sex toys, only use ones that have been designed to go up there.
+Fingers (with short, clean fingernails!) and small sex toys are ideal.
+Again, the anus is not self-lubricating, so use plenty of lube.

+If you’re going to use sex toys, only use ones that have been designed to go up there.
+Look for sex toys with a flared base – this will stop the toy disappearing and getting stuck.
 If something does get stuck, go to A&E immediately.
 Doctors have (sadly!) seen this a lot, so it’s important to swallow any embarrassment (doctors don’t care!) and get urgent medical help.

 The LGBT Foundation has a great anal sex guide with even more guidance (whether you’re LGBTQ+ or not):